stm32-rs/stm32-rs/README.md

 * Add new YAML file in `devices/` with the new SVD path and include any required SVD patches for this device, such as renaming or merging fields.
 * Add the new devices to the `CRATES` field in `Makefile`
 * Add the new devices `scripts/makecrates.py`.
-This requires a Pythonn environment with the `pyyaml`
+This requires a Python environment with the `pyyaml`
 * and `svdtools` dependencies.
 * You can run `scripts/matchperipherals.py` script to find out what existing peripherals could be cleanly applied to this new SVD.
 If they look sensible,